SPANISH LANGUAGE & ROWING (SUMMER)

 MORE THAN 10,000 YEARS OF HISTORY: Our culture has been influenced by the Tartessians, Carthaginians, Romans, Visigoths, Muslims and lastly by the Christians.

-CLIMATE: We enjoy a Mediterranean climate: a very hot and dry summer, and a very mild winter.
-Our average temperature throughout the year goes from 78 F to 55 F.
+CLIMATE: We enjoy a Mediterranean climate: a very hot and dry summer.
+During June our average temperature throughout the month is in the mid 90 F and low of mid 70 F

 TRADITIONS: Flamenco dancing, Feria de Sevilla, Holy Week (Semana Santa), Tapas, Siestas, etc.